ariiannab/Course-Project-Pt.3/README.md

 # Course-Project-Pt.3
-**This respiratory is to provide the file for the program project in CIS-18A**
+**This respiratory is to provide the code for the program project in CIS-18A**

 *
 *